zhangtaolab/Plant_DNA_LLMs/README.md

 ```
 Where `sequence` is the input sequence, and `label` is the corresponding label for the sequence.

-We also provide several plant genomic datasets for fine-tuning on the [HuggingFace](https://huggingface.co/zhangtaolab).
+We also provide several plant genomic datasets for fine-tuning on the [HuggingFace](https://huggingface.co/zhangtaolab) and [ModelScope](https://www.modelscope.cn/organization/zhangtaolab).

 With the appropriate supervised datasets, we can use the script to fine-tune a model for predicting promoters, for example:
 ```bash